Four families of asylum seekers settling in Bath

-BATH – Some four families with children have arrived in Bath seeking asylum from their home countries in Africa, according to Martha Stein, executive director of Hope Acts, and Carol Kalajainen, co-founder of the Midcoast New Mainers Support Group.
+BATH – Four families with children have arrived in Bath seeking asylum from their home countries in Africa, according to Martha Stein, executive director of Hope Acts, and Carol Kalajainen, co-founder of the Midcoast New Mainers Support Group.

 “These families are free to come and go,” Stein said Tuesday night at a forum at Patten Free Library.
 “There’s no master list.”